 What TV shows have I seen you on?

 Since we have begun operating at Guadalupe Island we have been involved with a number of different TV shows.
-In 2012 we were used for logistics on the documentaries “Spawn of Jaws” and “Sharks of the Mediterranean”.
-In 2014 we collaborated with the BBC for the White shark segment of the series “Shark” and from 2015 to 2018 we have been featured heavily on Discovery Channels’ shark week featured in documentaries such as “Island of the mega shark,” the “Air Jaws” franchise, the “GW serial Killer” franchise and the acclaimed “Great white abyss” and “Legend of Deep Blue.”
+In 2012 we were used for logistics on the documentaries “Spawn of jaws” and “Sharks of the Mediterranean”.
+In 2014 we collaborated with the BBC for the white shark segment of the series “Shark” and from 2015 to 2019 we have been featured heavily on Discovery Channel’s Shark Week.
+Featuring in documentaries such as “Island of the mega shark,” the “Air jaws” franchise, the “Great white serial killer” franchise plus the acclaimed “Great white abyss” and “Legend of Deep Blue.”

 What is a typical itinerary?

-We pick all our guests up from Fishermans landing in Point Loma, San Diego at 6am.
-After a welcoming we make our way down to Ensenada by coach, crossing the boarder of Mexico and arriving at the boat in Ensenada at 8.30am.
+We get our guests to board the vessel around 7 – 9pm on the night of departure.
+After a friendly welcoming, we make our way down to Ensenada over night where we have a customs appointment scheduled for the morning.
 Guests do not have to do anything during this process, our crew take care of all the paperwork and soon after we depart Ensenada and begin to make our way to Guadalupe.
-This journey takes us around 22-24 hours so we travel over night and arrive at the island the following morning.
-Along the way, guests are served fantastic food, can relax, watch movies and keep an eye out for dolphins, whales and many other species of wildlife.
-Once at the island we begin diving.
-We dive from around 7am – 4pm each day and then on the last day we begin our journey back.
-We arrive back in Ensenada between 9-10 am and board the coach back to Fishermans Landing in Point Loma in San Diego between 1-2pm.
+This journey takes us around 22 – 24 hours so we travel over night and arrive at the Island the following morning.
+Along the way, guests are served fantastic food, relax, watch movies and keep an eye out for dolphins, whales and many other species of wildlife.
+Once at the Island we begin diving.
+We dive from around 7 – 4pm each day and then on the last day we begin our journey back.
+We check back out of Ensenada and arrive typically back in San Diego around 6 – 8pm on the final scheduled day.

 What do you recommend bringing?